OlivierSohn/hamazed/imj-base/README.md

 # What is it?

-A game-engine library containing:
+A base library containing:

 - Types and classes about discrete and continuous geometry, collision detection, animated UIs, animated colored text and easing functions.

+- Containers (Graph, Matrix, Cyclic matrix, Dynamic vector, etc...)

+- 8-bit color manipulation in different color spaces

+- Rectangular frame morphing.

+- Physics

+- Rendering backends:
+   - In a GLFW-driven OpenGL window
-- A renderer (delta-renderer) optimized to avoid screen tearing in the terminal.
+   - Delta-rendering in the terminal, to avoid screen tearing

-- IO utilities to read player key-presses.
+- UI components building blocks

+- Player input, window management.

-Also produces a demo-application on text animation, `imj-base-examples-exe` :
+- demo-application on text animation, `imj-base-examples-exe` :
 [![asciicast](https://asciinema.org/a/156054.png)](https://asciinema.org/a/156054)

 # Credits